mireiagasco/OnlineChatApplication_SD/README.md

 # Application Chat Documentation
-This project has been developed for the Distributed Systems course (URV, 2024) and implements a chat system using different approaches, from gRPC for private chats, to Redis for shared memory and RabbitMQ for the group chats implementation and discovery features.
+This project has been developed for the Distributed Systems course (URV, 2024) and implements a chat system using different approaches.

 ## Project Description
 The aim of this project is to demonstrate a basic implementation of a distributed architecture and how different technologies work.